Dashavatar (2025 film)

-Dashavatar is a 2025 Indian Marathi-language suspense thriller film directed by Subodh Khanolkar and produced by Ocean Film Company, Vipin Agnihotri and Ocean Art House.
+Dashavatar is a 2025 Indian Marathi-language suspense thriller film directed by Subodh Khanolkar and produced by Ocean Film Company, and Ocean Art House.
 The film features Dilip Prabhavalkar, Bharat Jadhav, Mahesh Manjrekar, Siddharth Menon, Abhinay Berde, and Priyadarshini Indalkar in the leading roles.
 The film follows an ageing Dashavatāra performer whose final play turns into a spiritual and cultural battle, blending myth with reality to explore sacrifice, faith, and the struggle to protect heritage and nature.

 The film was theatrically released on 12 September 2025.
-The film received positive response from critics, grossed over ₹28.44 crore at the box office and emerged as highest grossing Marathi film of 2025.
+The film received positive response from critics, grossed over ₹29 crore at the box office and emerged as the highest grossing Marathi film of 2025.
+It was the first Marathi film to be released in a Malayalam version, and it was released on 12 December 2025 in Kerala.

 Plot

 In the Konkan region of Maharashtra, veteran Dashavtari performer Babuli Mestri (Dilip Prabhavalkar) has dedicated his entire life to preserving the traditional theatre form of Dashavatār.
-Despite advancing age and failing eyesight, he stubbornly continues to perform, earning both ridicule and affection from the villagers, who call him “half mad”.
+Despite advancing age and failing eyesight, he stubbornly continues to perform, earning both ridicule and affection from the villagers, who call him "half mad".
 His son Madhav (Siddharth Menon) worries about his health and urges him to retire, but Babuli promises to step away once Madhav secures stable employment.

 When Madhav finally gets a job, Babuli agrees to deliver one last performance during the Mahashivratri festival, while Madhav plans to propose to his girlfriend Vandana (Priyadarshini Indalkar) on the same day.
 However, the night takes an unexpected turn when Babuli, in the middle of the play, appears to embody the fierce Rudra avatar.
-This blurs the line between performance and reality, leading him into a struggle that reflects both personal sacrifice and the community’s battle to protect their natural and cultural heritage.
+This blurs the line between performance and reality, leading him into a struggle that reflects both personal sacrifice and the community's battle to protect their natural and cultural heritage.

 Structured like a traditional Dashavatār play, the narrative begins with a purva-ranga that introduces the cultural and familial context, and builds into an uttar-ranga where myth and present-day conflicts intertwine.
-Themes of love, faith, sacrifice, revenge and environmental consciousness are woven into Babuli’s journey, emphasising the continued relevance of the Dashavatār tradition as both a spiritual metaphor and a form of resistance in contemporary society.
+Themes of love, faith, sacrifice, revenge and environmental consciousness are woven into Babuli's journey, emphasising the continued relevance of the Dashavatār tradition as both a spiritual metaphor and a form of resistance in contemporary society.